Borsod–Abaúj–Zemplén County: Religion

+In the 2011 Census, 63.0% of the population were religious adherents.
+Just over a third of the population was Roman Catholic (36.1%).
+Others included Calvinist (19.8%), Greek Catholic (5.1%), Lutheran (0.5%), Other Christian denomination (1.2%), and other religious affiliations (0.2%).
+Small percentages (less than 0.1%) were affiliated with Judaism and Orthodox Christianity.
+Atheists made up (0.8%) of the population and other non-religious made up 12.1%.
+Nearly a quarter (24.0%) of the population did not respond.

+In 1930, the population was 51.0% Roman Catholic, 32.5% Calvinist, 8.3% Greek Catholic, 6.0% Jewish, 1.9% Lutheran, and others (0.2%).

 Regional structure

 Economy

 Due to the emphasis on industrialization during the former Socialist regime and the county's richness in brown coal, Borsod-Abaúj-Zemplén has become one of the leading industrial regions of the country, "the Ruhr Area of Hungary".
 The most important centres of heavy industry were Miskolc, Ózd, Tiszaújváros and Kazincbarcika.
 With the fall of the Socialist regime the industry faced a crisis, and Borsod-Abaúj-Zemplén is among the counties that have the highest rate of unemployment and also the lowest rates of GDP per capita in Hungary.

 The county is the site of the Borsod Power Plant, one of the largest biomass power plants in Hungary.

 Politics

 County Assembly

-The Borsod-Abaúj-Zemplén County Council, elected at the 2019 local government elections, is made up of 29 counselors, with the following party composition:
+The Borsod–Abaúj–Zemplén County Council, elected at the 2024 local government elections, is made up of 29 counselors, with the following party composition:

 Presidents of the County Assembly

 Members of the National Assembly

 The following members elected of the National Assembly during the 2022 parliamentary election: